Renault F-Type engine: Diesel versions

-Beginning in 1987, the 1.6D undergoes changes to make it more quiet.
-This F8M second generation will unfortunately be weaker at the cylinder head and head gasket.
-More asbestos will be dropped, which will exacerbate the problems of cylinder head gaskets.
-Externally, a second generation F8M detected by its cylinder head cover 6 which is secured by small screws, while a first generation F8M 3 has closed nuts for securing the valve cover, the housing for dispensing a F8M second generation part has a non-painted around the injection pump, while a first generation F8M the casing has completely black distribution.
+Beginning in 1987, the 1.6D underwent changes to make it more quiet.
+This F8M second generation was unfortunately weaker at the cylinder head and head gasket.
+More asbestos was being dropped, which was exacerbated the problems of cylinder head gaskets.
+Externally, a second generation F8M known by its cylinder head cover 6 which is secured by small screws, while a first generation F8M 3 has closed nuts for securing the valve cover.
+The housing for the F8M second generation had a non-painted surface around the injection pump, while the first generation F8M had completely black casing.